A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning

 \section{Implementation Details}

 The implementation is mainly based on JaxMARL~\cite{flair2023jaxmarl}.
 Our experiments were run on NVIDIA RTX 4090 and A100 GPUs.
-A typical training run for the Hanabi environment takes approximately one hour on these systems, while a run of experiments for the MPE environment only requires 5 minutes.
+A run of experiments for the Hanabi environment typically completes in about one hour on these systems, while a run of experiments for the MPE environment only requires 5 minutes.
 The following paragraphs detail the architecture of our proposed method and the baselines used for comparison.
 Subsequently, we describe how the ``additional desired outcome'' is defined and implemented within the MPE and Hanabi environments respectively.